 The primary difference between keys and tokens is that keys are static and can be regenerated manually, and tokens need to be refreshed upon expiration.

 Monitoring and logging considerations

-Besides licensing, the main cost consideration is the Kubernetes cluster's compute resources.
+The main cost consideration in this architecture is the Kubernetes cluster's compute resources.
 The cluster must be large enough to handle the expected request volume at peak times, but this approach leaves resources idle at other times.
-To limit the impact of idle resources, enable the horizontal autoscaler for the cluster using the kubectl tool.
-Or use the AKS cluster autoscaler.